 PT, DPT, OCS

 After completing my residency training, I moved to Columbus and took a staff PT position at The Ohio State University in their Sports Medicine department, earning my orthopedic clinical specialist (OCS) designation shortly after starting.
 During my 5 years at OSU, I served as a mentor and primary faculty member for the orthopedic residency program, became certified in dry needling and proficient in video running gait analysis.
-I have continued to run marathons (they have all gone better than the first one, thank goodness) and have become involved in many running groups around Columbus.

 MISSION, VISION & PHILOSOPHY